The following delineates configuration that must be carried out in ConnectWise to facilitate the integration.

 The next two options allow you to choose one of the pre-determined fields from ConnectWise Automate to map to a Halo field.
 If you have chosen a field type of Asset Field, there is an additional option allowing you to create a field during the next import.
 If chosen, Halo will try to create a new field during your next import with the name equal to the ConnectWise Automate field that you are mapping too.
 If a field with that name already exists, the mapping will be updated to map to the pre-existing field.

 Once you are happy with your field mappings, there is one last configuration option to consider before you can begin importing, which is the Asset Matching Field.
-This contains your full list of asset fields, along with an extra ConnectWise Automate ID option.
+This contains your full list of asset fields.

 This field should be unique, and must have a corresponding field mapping for each Asset Type you are importing.
 Halo will then use the value of this field to match pre-existing Assets and avoid creating duplicates of your data.